10 Snakes Which Are Easy To Feed In Captivity

 The native boa of Hispaniola, the island split between Haiti in the west and Dominican Republic in the east.
 This is a thick-bodied constrictor, which likes forests but also open areas, and coexists peacefully with humans.

-Hispaniola boas measure 1.5-2 metres, with a maximum of 2.5 metres.
-While you’ll need to buy slightly larger meals, you won’t have to raise a family of small pigs or deer to feed them.
+Hispaniola boas measure 1.5-2 metres on average, and could easily exceed 2.5 metres after years of comfortable captivity.
+While you’ll need to buy slightly larger meals, you won’t have to raise a family of small pigs or deer in order to feed them.
 Hispaniola boas have no reputation for aggression.
 In fact, some Haitian families keep them on their homesteads, seeing them as watchful guardians.

 9 Steppe ratsnake